googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ## A.1 Changes to OFF 4.3 Data types

-_Replace the table defining data types with the following:_
+_Replace the table defining data types with the following (added row for Offset24):_

 | Data Types | Description |
 |-|-|